IBM/data-prep-kit/CONTRIBUTING.md

 free to scratch it.

 To contribute code or documentation, please submit a pull request.
 You can get started with open issues with the label - good first issue.
-Before embarking on a more ambitious contribution, please quickly [get in touch](#communication) with us.
+Before embarking on a more ambitious contribution, please quickly get in touch with us via raising an issue.

 **Note: We appreciate your effort, and want to avoid a situation where a contribution requires extensive rework (by you or by us), sits in backlog for a long time, or